Additions to Improve Your Pallet Storage

 Ever seen one of those online videos where a pallet rack gets bumped and stuff suddenly starts tumbling off the top level onto the floor below?
 Sometimes all it takes is a bump from a pick module worker to dislodge goods on a pallet and send them showering down on your workers.
 Consider the losses in damaged goods alone.
 Now add injury claims from workers.
 Not a pretty picture.
 Especially when much of the problem can be minimized with the addition of safety netting or pallet rack backing.

 Made of large flexible mesh, safety netting is an inexpensive way to add safety and can be added to entire rows of rack (from top to bottom), to sections, or even individual bays.
 Added to the rear of pallet rack, it provides a buffer to help keep pallet loads from being pushed off the back.
 If a pallet should break, it keeps the load from coming apart and dropping off the rack.
 The netting can be mounted with a flush mount or with different offset distances as desired.
 The real advantage is in the safety factor it provides.
-No matter how light a box, if it falls from 30 feet and hits someone, it’s going to hurt – a lot!
-Probably cause a few cuts and scrapes, too.
-Anything heavier, and you’ve got a serious injury or fatality.
+No matter how light a box, if it falls from 30 feet and hits someone, it’s going to be devastating.

 Pallet rack backing is a wire mesh panel product that provides a more rigid falling object protection barrier.
 Generally made of woven or welded wire mesh panels welded to steel angle frames, it is either flush or offset mounted to the back of pallet racks.
 Much like safety netting, it helps prevent goods from tumbling off pallets and to keep pallets from being pushed off the back side of the rack.